Kaitlin Senk, PhD

 University of Bath

 My research focuses on women's political representation in a global context.
 I study women's representation from both the perspective of elite and mass political behavior to better understand how women are elected to office, what women do once elected to office, how political institutions constrain women's political behavior, and how voters react to women's representation broadly.
 Additionally, my current research also focuses on how women’s representation intersects with current political issues such as partisan polarization.
 My substantive research is accompanied by a continual effort to develop the use of quantitative and computational research methods within Political Science.
-Specifically, I use a range of methods including experiments, large scale timeseries cross-sectional analysis, survey methods, web-scraping and Natural Language Processing (NLP) using both R and Python.
+Specifically, I use a range of methods including experiments, large scale timeseries cross-sectional analysis, survey methods, web-scraping, and Natural Language Processing (NLP) using both R and Python.
 My research has been generously funded by Rice University's Doerr Institute and Social Sciences Research Institute.

 In my teaching, I aim to provide an inclusive learning environment structured around scientific inquiry and methodology.
 I approach teaching in a research-led way, embedding methods training within substantive content to make concepts easily accessible to students.
 Additionally, I am committed to ensuring that students gain an understanding of politics from a diversity of perspectives by teaching students to engage with course material from a gendered and intersectional lens.
 In 2022, I was awarded the Career Champion Award from Rice University's Center for Career Development for empowering students in their professional development.

 My research focuses on women's political representation in a global context.
 I study women's representation from both the perspective of elite and mass political behavior to better understand how women are elected to office, what women do once elected to office, how political institutions constrain women's political behavior, and how voters react to women's representation broadly.
 Additionally, my current research also focuses on how women’s representation intersects with current political issues such as partisan polarization.
 My substantive research is accompanied by a continual effort to develop the use of quantitative and computational research methods within Political Science.
-Specifically, I use a range of methods including experiments, large scale timeseries cross-sectional analysis, survey methods, web-scraping and Natural Language Processing (NLP) using both R and Python.
+Specifically, I use a range of methods including experiments, large scale timeseries cross-sectional analysis, survey methods, web-scraping, and Natural Language Processing (NLP) using both R and Python.
 My research has been generously funded by Rice University's Doerr Institute and Social Sciences Research Institute.

 In my teaching, I aim to provide an inclusive learning environment structured around scientific inquiry and methodology.
 I approach teaching in a research-led way, embedding methods training within substantive content to make concepts easily accessible to students.
 Additionally, I am committed to ensuring that students gain an understanding of politics from a diversity of perspectives by teaching students to engage with course material from a gendered and intersectional lens.
 In 2022, I was awarded the Career Champion Award from Rice University's Center for Career Development for empowering students in their professional development.